Beach soccer at the European Games: Women's tournament

 Six teams take part.
 The hosts qualify automatically; of the most recent edition of the Women's Euro Beach Soccer League (WEBSL), the top five teams of the Superfinal qualify.
 To participate, nations must be members of both the EOCs and UEFA.
-For the 2023 edition, England finished in one of the qualification spots via the WEBSL.
-However, because England does not have an independent EOC, they could not compete at the Games and so were replaced by the Czech Republic.
+For the 2023 edition, England finished in one of the qualification spots via the WEBSL, but because England does not have an independent EOC, they could not compete at the Games and so were replaced by the Czech Republic.